CONFERENCE | CALL FOR SUBMISSIONS

 - Achieving the Most with Smaller Teams

 Most titles are now created with small teams of programmers tightly focused on the specific needs of their title.
 How do you create complex systems on short time scales and with limited resources?
-What techniques have you evolved for supporting release on multiple platforms?
+What techniques have you evolved for supporting release on multiple platforms with highly varying specifications?
 What specific programming problems of larger teams do you avoid?
 What are the main challenges for smaller programming teams?

 - Advances in Rendering

 Show us your cutting-edge techniques that demonstrate what new hardware is capable of!
-Possible topics include content amplification, physically based materials and lighting, real time global illumination, new approaches to deferred rendering, and advanced usage of compute shaders and GPGPU techniques.
-Both aspirational, next-gen only, and cross-gen scalable techniques are interesting.
+Possible topics include TAA strategies, content amplification, physically based materials and lighting, real time global illumination, new approaches to deferred and forward+ rendering, and advanced usage of compute shaders and GPGPU techniques.
+Postmortems are welcome, as are examinations of aspirational techniques difficult to achieve in current games.

 - Tools and Pipelines